CharikaBansal/Charika-Bansal_Portfoilo/content/projects.md

   - name: "Apartment Hunter"
     platform: "web"
     stack: "Built a full-stack web application using Java, Spring Boot, and MongoDB.
 The platform aggregates apartment data from multiple websites and offers a centralized search solution for San Jose State University (SJSU) students.
 Implemented continuous integration and deployment using Jenkins, and the project is containerized with Docker and deployed on a Kubernetes cluster, ensuring high availability and scalability."

+  - name: "mage Encryption and Decryption CLI"
+    platform: "web"
+    stack: "Developed a command-line interface (CLI) tool in Node.js for image encryption and decryption using XOR-based encryption.
+The tool can read input images, generate random encryption keys, apply encryption to pixel data, and securely store keys.
+It also supports decryption, retrieving keys, and saving decrypted images.
+This project demonstrates proficiency in cryptography, image processing, and CLI application development."

 ---